amh4/my_cv/README.md

 - Oversaw the day-to-day management of our Carers across London.
 Initially start with approximately 5-10 which grew to 25-30 in these early months.

+- Created a [Python Programme](https://github.com/amh4/wellness_automation) to harness this data we had to start delivering care from a pro-active approach.

 **Parmenion Capital Partners** (February 2018 to June 2018)
 Operations Associate